-Competitive considerations for dry AMD and GA:
+Competitive considerations for GA or dry AMD:

-• There are a number of products in preclinical and clinical development by third parties to treat dry AMD or GA secondary to dry AMD.
+We are aware that LumiThera, Inc. has a medical device using its LT-300 light delivery system, which is approved in the European Union for the treatment of dry AMD.
+In addition, there are a number of products in preclinical and clinical development by third parties to treat GA or dry AMD.
 In general, these product candidates can be categorized based on their proposed mechanisms of action.
 The mechanisms of action for these product candidates include complement system and inflammation suppression, visual cycle modulators, antioxidants and neuroprotectants, cell and gene therapies and vascular perfusion enhancers.
-We are aware that Apellis Pharmaceuticals, Inc., or Apellis, Roche AG, Novartis AG and MorphoSys AG, Hemera Biosciences, Inc., Gemini Therapeutics, Inc., NGM Biopharmaceuticals Inc., Gyroscope Therapeutics, Achillion Pharmaceuticals, Inc., and Biogen Inc. each have complement inhibitors in development for dry AMD, including, in the cases of Hemera Biosciences and Gyroscope Therapeutics, complement inhibitor gene therapies.
+We are aware that Alexion Pharmaceuticals, Inc., Annexon Inc., Apellis Pharmaceuticals, Inc., or Apellis, Applied Genetic Technologies Corporation, or AGTC, Biogen Inc., Gemini Therapeutics, Inc., Gyroscope Therapeutics, IONIS Pharmaceuticals, Inc. (in collaboration with Roche AG), Janssen Pharmaceuticals Inc. (which acquired its program through the acquisition of Hemera Biosciences, LLC), MorphoSys AG, NGM Biopharmaceuticals Inc. and Novartis AG each have complement inhibitors in development for GA or dry AMD, including, in the cases of Gemini Therapeutics, Gyroscope Therapeutics and Janssen Pharmaceuticals, complement inhibitor gene therapies and AGTC and Gemini Therapeutics each has a research program on complement factor H gene therapy.
 We believe that the most advanced of these programs is Apellis's pegylated, synthetic peptide targeting complement protein C3.
-As recently as January 2020, Apellis confirmed its expectation that it would finish patient enrollment in its Phase 3 program during the early part of 2020 with the goal of enrolling approximately 1,200 patients, which would enable a primary 12-month efficacy analysis as early as the middle of 2021.
-If Apellis's Phase 3 program for its C3 complement inhibitor product candidate is successful, it is likely that Apellis would obtain marketing approval for its product candidate in advance of when we could reasonably expect marketing approval for Zimura in GA or a product candidate from our HtrA1 inhibitor program in GA, if at all.
-Moreover, we are aware that several other companies, including Allergan Inc., Allegro Ophthalmics, LLC, Alkeus Pharmaceuticals Inc., EyePoint Pharmaceuticals, Inc., Lineage Cell Therapeutics, Inc. and Stealth BioTherapeutics Corp, working in collaboration with Alexion Pharmaceuticals, Inc., are pursuing development programs for the treatment of dry AMD or GA using different mechanisms of action outside of the complement system.
+In July 2020, Apellis announced that it had completed patient enrollment in its Phase 3 program with a total of 1,259 patients, and expects to announce top-line data from the trials in the third quarter of 2021.
+If Apellis's Phase 3 program for its C3 complement inhibitor product candidate is successful, it is likely that Apellis would obtain marketing approval for its product candidate in advance of when we could reasonably expect to obtain marketing approval for Zimura in GA or IC-500 in GA, if at all.
+Moreover, we are aware that several other companies, including Allergan Inc., Allegro Ophthalmics, LLC, Alkeus Pharmaceuticals Inc., Astellas Pharma Inc.,